hablapps/pairstrading/PostPairsTrading.md

 2. This inherent relationship persists in the long run, meaning that our series is not dependent on time.

-## A pair in the hand is worth two in the bush.
+## A pair in the hand is worth two in the bush

 ### ADF testing